Jerry-Shaw/Nervsys/README.md

     //More if needed
     ...

 If you want to set all variables inside classes.
-That is OK, just leave the "cfg.php" files away.
+That is OK, just leave the "conf.php" files away.
-If you don't have a "cfg.php" under the root directory of the project, all settings are inherited from the one before based on "/core/cfg.php".
+If you don't have a "conf.php" under the root directory of the project, all settings are inherited from the one before based on "/core/conf.php".

 ## Notice:

 Once if there is only one element in router's result, it will output the inner content value in JSON and ignore the key('namespace/class_name/function_name').
-If "DEBUG" option (in "/core/cfg.php") is set to 1 or 2, the results could be complex because one or more elements for debugging will be added to results as well.
+If "DEBUG" option (in "/core/conf.php") is set to 1 or 2, the results could be complex because one or more elements for debugging will be added to results as well.
 Always remember to close "DEBUG" option (set to 0) when all are under production environment, or, the result structure will confuse us with more values inside.